 Is the BA award reward flight statement credit worth it?

-A one-way first or business class award ticket from the United States could easily run you over $800 in cash.
-Understandably that’s something that a lot of people just avoid altogether, though there are some great reasons to redeem on British Airways as well:
+A one-way first or business class award ticket from the United States could easily run you roughly $350 in cash.
+Understandably that’s something that some people just avoid altogether, though there are some great reasons to redeem on British Airways as well: